 Kuala Lumpur Gay Travel

-Kuala Lumpur gay travel recommendations for the best places to stay, things to do, gay bars, restaurants & LGBT safety.
+wolfyy’s Kuala Lumpur gay travel guide to hotels, things to do, restaurants, gay bars, saunas, & LGBT safety.

 The Gay Travel Experience: Kuala Lumpur, Malaysia

 Kuala Lumpur was one of the most memorable travel experiences of my life.
-I will never forget the nightly prayer calls while strolling the downtown, my stunningly cheap luxury accommodations and the spiciest food I’ve ever eaten!
+I will never forget the nightly prayer calls while strolling the city’s downtown, my stunningly cheap luxury accommodations, and the spiciest food I’ve ever eaten!

 Malaysian government officials have made disheartening statements regarding homosexuality in recent years.
-Without a doubt, I recommend visiting this amazing city, but make sure to read the gay safety section of this guide beforehand.
+Without a doubt, I recommend visiting this amazing city, but make sure to read the gay safety section below.

 No matter the cultural background, everyone here is friendly.
 Taxi drivers love to learn about tourists and give them travel recommendations.